trolit/itvault/README.md

 <br/>
 <br/>

-itvault is projects vault made to 1) keep what each part of code is used for and 2) extract selected parts on demand.
+itvault is "projects vault" made to 1) keep what each part of code is used for and 2) extract selected parts on demand.
 It relies on simple mechanism - coloring file content.
-Permitted user(s) create **blueprints** - abstract elements used to mark code and then users (with access to given workspace) are able to benefit from that knowledge.
+Permitted user(s) create **blueprints** - abstract elements used to mark code and then users with access benefit from that knowledge.

-> Although app is in advanced stage (1 year), it's not completed.
-I put more attention to backend as Composition API was taken to experiment with new approach and it still needs big refactoring
+> Although app is in advanced stage (took 1+ year), it's not completed.
+If you would like to use it, I'd suggest to take out backend as Composition API was taken to experiment with new approach and it still needs big refactoring (I see potential - after working out with form submit - but still prefer Options API).

 ## Stack